 Labelling materials We Care Organic Cotton The product contains organically grown cotton.
 It is cultivated without synthetic products (pesticides, herbicides, fertilizers) and without GMO and allows to reduce water consumption.
 Recycled Cotton The product contains recycled cotton, which reduces water and energy consumption (and therefore the CO2 impact) and reuses waste.
-In-conversion cotton The product contains organically grown cotton that meets organic standards, thus reducing water consumption.
+In-conversion Cotton The product contains organically grown cotton that meets organic standards, thus reducing water consumption.
+Regenerative Cotton The product contains regenerative cotton, which allows to preserve biodiversity in soils, consume less water and energy from fossil fuels.
 Responsible Flax The product contains responsible flax, a process that allows the plant to be used and valued entirely.
 This flax is cultivated without synthetic products (pesticides, herbicides, fertilizers) and without GMO and allows to reduce water consumption.
 Recycled Wool The product contains recycled wool, which reduces its environmental footprint through the reuse of textile waste and contributes to the preservation of biodiversity.
 Responsible Wool The product contains responsible wool, guaranteeing animal welfare and the preservation of biodiversity through responsible management of the farmland.
 Recycled Cashmere The product contains recycled cashmere, which allows textile waste to be recycled while helping to maintain biodiversity.
 Responsible Cachmere The product contains responsible cashmere, guaranteeing animal welfare and the preservation of biodiversity.
-Recycled Polyamide The product contains recycled polyamide from production off-cuts and plastic waste, thus reducing energy consumption and the use of non-renewable resources.
-Recycled PolyesterThe product contains recycled polyester from bottles, which reduces energy consumption at emissions and reduces the use of non-renew resources.

-· · · · · · · · · · · · · · · · Recycled Acrylic The product contains recycled acrylic from production off-cuts or waste, which reduces energy consumption and CO2 emissions and reduces the use of non- renewable resources.
-The product contains responsible modal, made from Responsible Modal wood pulp from sustainably managed forests, which reduces water and energy consumption as well as CO2 impact.
-The product contains responsible Lyocell, made from Responsible Lyocell wood pulp sourced from sustainably managed forests, which reduces water and energy consumption as well as the CO2 impact.
-The product contains responsible viscose, made from Responsible Viscose wood pulp from sustainably managed forests, which reduces water and energy consumption as well as the CO2 impact.
-The product is made of upcycled fabrics, which enables Upcycled Materials textile waste to be recycled by giving it a second life.
-This product has been coloured using a vegetable Plant Dye dyeing process with natural pigments from plants, thus reducing the use of non-renewable resources.
-The leather of this product has been coloured using a Vagatable Tanning vegetable tanning process with natural pigments from Vegetable Tanning plants, thus reducing the use of non-renewable resources.
-This product has been coloured using a Dope Dyed Dope Dyed process with natural pigments from plants, which reduces water and energy consumption as well as the CO2 impact.
-This product has been washed using an eco-wash Eco-Wash process, which reduces water and energy consumption as well as the CO2 impact.
+Recycled Polyamide The product contains recycled polyamide from production off-cuts and plastic waste, thus reducing energy consumption and the use of non- renewable resources.
+Recycled Polyester The product contains recycled polyester from plastic bottles, which reduces energy consumption and CO2 emissions and reduces the use of non-renewable resources.
+Recycled Acrylic The product contains recycled acrylic from production off-cuts or waste, which reduces energy consumption and CO2 emissions and reduces the use of non-renewable resources.
+Responsible Modal The product contains responsible modal, made from wood pulp from sustainably managed forests, which reduces water and energy consumption as well as CO2 impact.
+Responsible Lyocell The product contains responsible Lyocell, made from wood pulp sourced from sustainably managed forests, which reduces water and energy consumption as well as the CO2 impact.
+Responsible Viscose The product contains responsible viscose, made from wood pulp from sustainably managed forests, which reduces water and energy consumption as well as the CO2 impact.
+Upcycled Materials The product is made of upcycled fabrics, which enables textile waste to be recycled by giving it a second life.
+Plant Dye This product has been coloured using a vegetable dyeing process with natural pigments from plants, thus reducing the use of non-renewable resources.
+Vegetable Tanning The leather of this product has been coloured using a vegetable tanning process with natural pigments from plants, thus reducing the use of non-renewable resources.
+Dope Dyed Dope Dye is a low-water consumption dyeing process in which color pigments are added to the fiber before the yarn is woven.
+This saves 91% water, 51% electricity and 68% CO2.
+LCA realized in 2019 Eco-Wash This product has been washed using an eco-wash process, which reduces water and energy consumption as well as the CO2 impact.